zarrs/zarrs-python/README.md

   - Defaults to `True`.
 See [here](https://docs.rs/zarrs/latest/zarrs/config/struct.Config.html#validate-checksums) for more info.
 - `codec_pipeline.direct_io`: enable `O_DIRECT` read/write, needs support from the operating system (currently only Linux) and file system.
   - Defaults to `False`.
+- `codec_pipeline.strict`: raise exceptions for unsupported operations instead of falling back to the default codec pipeline of `zarr-python`.
+  - Defaults to `False`.

 For example:
 ```python